TRISTAN-ORF/transcript_transformer/README.md

 </div>

 `transcript_transformer`  is constructed in concordance with the creation of TIS Transformer, ([paper](https://doi.org/10.1093/nargab/lqad021), [repository](https://github.com/jdcla/TIS_transformer)) and RIBO-former ([paper](https://doi.org/10.1101/2023.06.20.545724), [repository paper](https://github.com/jdcla/RIBO_former_paper), [repository tool](https://github.com/jdcla/RIBO_former)). `transcript_transformer` makes use of the [Performer](https://arxiv.org/abs/2009.14794) architecture to allow for the annotations and processing of transcripts at single nucleotide resolution.
-The package makes applies `h5py` for data loading and `pytorch-lightning` as a high-level interface for training and evaluation of deep learning models. `transcript_transformer` is designed to allow a high degree of modularity, but has not been tested for every combination of arguments, and can therefore return errors.
+The package applies `h5py` for data loading and `pytorch-lightning` as a high-level interface for training and evaluation of deep learning models. `transcript_transformer` is designed to allow a high degree of modularity, but has not been tested for every combination of arguments, and can therefore return errors.
 For a more targeted and streamlined explanation on how to apply TIS transformer or RIBO-former, please refer to their repositories.

 ## 🔗 Installation
 `pytorch` needs to be separately [installed by the user](https://pytorch.org/get-started/locally/).